Dextromethorphan/ guaifenesin extended-release tablets

 Temporarily relieving cough due to the common cold, upper respiratory tract infections, sinus inflammation, sore throat, or bronchitis.

-Dextromethorphan/guaifenesin extended-release tablets is a combination of an expectorant (guaifenesin) and a cough suppressant (dextromethorphan).
+Dextromethorphan/guaifenesin extended-release tablets are a combination of an expectorant (guaifenesin) and a cough suppressant (dextromethorphan).
 It works by loosening mucus and lung secretions in the chest and making coughs more productive.

 - you are allergic to any ingredient in dextromethorphan/guaifenesin extended-release tablets